supertokens/dashboard/README.md

 2. When adding images make sure to import them in `src/images.ts`.
 This is to make sure webpack will output them when building the bundle

+NOTE: All images from the project get added to `/static/media` in the build folder.
+This means that image names need to be globally unique (`images/logo.png`, `images/images/logo.png` would only result in one image in the build output)

 ### Backend Changes

 1. Make changes to supertokens-node and build